EdwinVW/dapr-apim-sample/README.md

 Follow the instructions below to deploy, run and test the application.

+> The first couple of steps setup the API in APIM.
+These are one-time initialization steps.
+Once you have executed them, you can start at [Prepare for deployment in Kubernetes](#prepare-for-deployment-in-kubernetes).

 1. Create an Azure API Management instance in your Azure subscription.

 ### Setup the environment